-This page provides information, support and advice for LGBTQ+ students.
+This page provides information, support and advice for LGBT+ students.

 - Support and Coming Out